-If your cat is particularly clever and finds a way to constantly escape, a water-detecting collar will alert you if they accidentally slip into the pool.
-When these types of collars get wet, they send out a sound to alert you.
+If your cat is particularly clever and finds a way to constantly escape, a water-detecting collar attachment will alert you if they accidentally slip into the pool.
+When it get wets, it sends out a sound to alert you.

 Dry Your Cat’s Ears If They Go For A Dip

-If your cat is secure being in the pool–while you are always supervising, of course–it is important to make sure their eyes are nice and dry once they get out.
+If your cat is secure being in the pool–while you’re always supervising, of course–it’s important to make sure their ears are nice and dry once they get out.